 Career Wise bursaries – assisting you with the best careers

 The good news is that a number of our bursaries are focused on engineering, finance and ICT and will allow you to work towards many of the jobs mentioned above.
 Our corporate bursary programmes offer a range of funding options and allow you to choose from a variety of different degrees.
 If you’re interested in engineering, we have numerous bursaries from mining companies as well as from Gibela Rail and Johannesburg Water.
 If finance and accounting is your passion then have a look at the South African Reserve Bank bursary (and Gibela Rail too) and, if you’re in your second last or final year, you may also qualify for the bursary offered by the Financial Services SETA.
-For all you ICT geeks, check out the Vodacom bursary scheme under the corporate bursary page (which also includes Actuarial Science for the real brainiacs).

 Those aren’t the only options though.
 We also manage bursary schemes for a range of trusts and foundations, which offer a broader range of disciplines that you can study.
 Be sure to read the ‘Other useful information’ as some of these bursaries have specific requirements and some of them cover financial shortfalls rather than offering full funding.